(c) 2024 PillSync.com

 Advise the patient to read the FDA-approved patient labeling (Medication Guide).

-Serious Cardiovascular Risks Advise patients that there is a potential serious cardiovascular risk, including sudden death, myocardial infarction, stroke, and hypertension with methylphenidate hydrochloride tablets and methylphenidate hydrochloride extended-release tablets use.
+Risks to Patients with Serious Cardiac Disease Advise patients that there are potential risks to patient with serious cardiac disease, including sudden death, with methylphenidate hydrochloride tablets use.
 Instruct patients to contact a healthcare provider immediately if they develop symptoms, such as exertional chest pain, unexplained syncope, or other symptoms suggestive of cardiac disease [see Warnings and Precautions (5.2)].

-Blood Pressure and Heart Rate Increases Instruct patients that methylphenidate hydrochloride tablets and methylphenidate hydrochloride extended-release tablets can cause elevations of their blood pressure and pulse rate [see Warnings and Precautions (5.3)].
+Increased Blood Pressure and Heart Rate Instruct patients that methylphenidate hydrochloride tablets can cause elevations of their blood pressure and pulse rate [see Warnings and Precautions (5.3)].

-Psychiatric Risks Advise patients that methylphenidate hydrochloride tablets and methylphenidate hydrochloride extended-release tablets, at recommended doses, can cause psychotic or manic symptoms, even in patients without prior history of psychotic symptoms or mania [see Warnings and Precautions (5.4)].
+Psychiatric Adverse Reactions Advise patients that methylphenidate hydrochloride tablets, at recommended doses, can cause psychotic or manic symptoms, even in patients without prior history of psychotic symptoms or mania [see Warnings and Precautions (5.4)].

 Priapism Advise patients of the possibility of painful or prolonged penile erections (priapism).
 Instruct them to seek immediate medical attention in the event of priapism [see Warnings and Precautions (5.5)].